unfa/irc2png/README.md

 It's very non-flexible.

-The current SVG template has 8 lines of chat, and the script is specifically made to work wiht that.
+The current SVG template has 8 lines of chat, and the script is specifically made to work with that.

 It replaces strings in the SVG file and renders it out using ImageMagick to a transparent PNG sequence.